atsaloli/cicd/01_93-deploy-via-git.md

 ### Set up trust
 #### Allow runners to push to Prod via Git

-Add it as a "Deploy Key" and leave the "Write access allowed" checkbox unchecked.
+Add `pull_from_git.pub` as a "Deploy Key" and leave the "Write access allowed" checkbox unchecked.

 ---